Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: Numerical Results

 In this subsection, we focus on the near-field effect in the RIS-UE part of the channel.
 The power of the received signal from different locations is fixed in order to highlight the effect of the spherical wavefront.
 The random phase profile is adopted at the RIS, the bandwidth of the transmitted signal is set as $400$ MHz, and a single time slot is considered.

-Fig. \refeq{Fig.PEB} depicts the PEB at $z=-1$ plane and Fig. \ref{Fig.EFI} shows the EFI of the position-related intermediate parameters as a function of $d_\mathrm{RU}$ in both near-field and far-field scenario.
-Although the PEB pattern in Fig. \refeq{Fig.PEB} shows a certain degree of randomness, it can still be observed that the positions with low PEB are mainly concentrated around the RIS (Region 1) and the positions far from the RIS are mostly with poor PEB performance (Region 2).
-From Fig. \refeq{Fig.EFI}, with the increase of the distance between the RIS and the UE, the EFI of the distance parameter $d_\mathrm{RU}$ tends to $0$, which is exactly the reason of the poor PEB when the UE is far from the RIS as discussed in Section \ref{sec:RIS-UE}.
-However, the EFI of the direction-related parameters $\theta_\mathrm{RU}$ and $\phi_\mathrm{RU}$ remains high in both near-field and far-field scenarios regardless of $d_\mathrm{RU}$, which also verifies that the direction of arrival with high-accuracy is attainable in both scenarios.
+Fig. \ref{Fig.EFI} shows the EFI of the position-related intermediate parameters as a function of $d_\mathrm{RU}$ with and without considering the multi-paths between the BS and the RIS.
+From Fig. \refeq{Fig.EFI}, with the increase of the distance between the RIS and the UE, the EFI of the distance parameter $d_\mathrm{RU}$ tends to $0$ regardless of whether considering the multi-paths between the BS and the RIS, which is exactly the reason of the poor PEB when the UE is far from the RIS as discussed in Section \ref{sec:RIS-UE}.
+However, the EFI of the direction-related parameters $\theta_\mathrm{RU}$ and $\phi_\mathrm{RU}$ remains high regardless of $d_\mathrm{RU}$, which also verifies that the direction of arrival with high-accuracy is attainable in both scenarios.
+Besides, the EFI for all the position related parameters are generally improved when the multi-paths between the BS and the RIS are considered, which verifies the discussion in Remark \ref{remark1}.